AvaProtocol/OAK-docs/_docs/company-overview.md

 Different from EVM smart contracts, many core utility functions are secured by the network.

 ### Native upgradability
-Based on Substrate, OAK Network will constantly evolve with forkless runtime upgrade.
+Based on Substrate, Ava Protocol will constantly evolve with forkless runtime upgrade.

 ### Time-based guarantees for execution
 Users can rest assured that their event will execute at a certain time with a specific margin.